 - Research programme on territorial innovation and smart cities: ETI Chair

-Our research activities in 2020 in partnership with Universities focused on :
+We continued our research activities in partnership with universities on :

-The results of all our research will contribute to the development of Inetum's future innovations.
+The results of all this work will contribute to the development of future Inetum innovations.